alicejw-aws/documentation-website/_security-plugin/access-control/document-level-security.md

 ```
 ## Use term-level lookup queries (TLQs) with DLS

-You can perform term-level lookup queries (TLQs) with document-level security (DLS) using either of two modes: adaptive or filter level.
+You can  term-level lookup queries (TLQs) with document-level security (DLS) using either of two modes: adaptive or filter level.
 The default mode is adaptive, where OpenSearch automatically switches between Lucene-level or filter-level mode depending on whether or not there is a TLQ.
 DLS queries without TLQs are executed in Lucene-level mode, whereas DLS queries with TLQs are executed in filter-level mode.

 By default, the security plugin detects if a DLS query contains a TLQ or not and chooses the appropriate mode automatically at runtime.